 It is vital that Hampstead retains a vibrant economic life and that our village centres remain a hub for residents and visitors alike.
 The shifts to working at home and online shopping have raised questions: what will we need in future in our urban centres?
 What will help them thrive?
 How can we as residents influence outcomes?

 The government’s proposed removal of many planning controls would reduce ability of the Borough of Camden, as well as Hampstead residents, to influence change.
 So we ask whether the Hampstead community should devise a strategy for the future of our high streets.
 The aim would be to work with all interested parties and foster close cooperation between residents, businesses, local Councillors, Camden and, if possible, the landlords who own our retail centres.
 We invite you to start the discussion by completing the questionnaire.

 What are your thoughts?
-Please take the survey by clicking here.
+Please take the survey.
 The deadline for responses is 29 April 2021.

-* Read a column by Stephen Taylor, Forum chair, in the Ham&High here.
+What is new future of high streets? — a column by Stephen Taylor, Forum chair, in the Ham & High.

-* Alex Nicoll, Forum vice chair, introduced the project at the Forum's AGM on 9 March 2021.
-Read his remarks here.
+Alex Nicoll, Forum vice chair, introduced the project at the Forum’s AGM on 9 March 2021.